//Economy news

 © Karsten/stock.adobe.com

-Negative award Plagiarius again denounces brazen imitations
+Negative award Plagiarius denounces brazen imitations

 Know what’s going on in the Pirate’s den